com-lihaoyi/mill/docs/pages/3 - Common Project Layouts.md

+## Common Project Layouts
-Above, we have shown how to work with the Mill default Scala module layout.
+Earlier, we have shown how to work with the Mill default Scala module layout.
 Here we will explore some other common project layouts that you may want in your Scala build:

-## Cross Scala-Version Modules
+### Cross Scala-Version Modules

 ```scala
 import mill._